Considering a Senior Retirement Community? How to Sort Through Both Locations and Belongings

 Downsizing can be difficult, but when you move to a retirement community it can be essential.
 Remember that digital photographs take up no space in your drawer.
 If you have some prized items that take up a lot of physical room, consider if keeping a digital photograph will meet your needs.
 You can practically take thousands of digital photographs and keep them all on a disk or computer with no physical space taken up in your truck or moving van.
 If the photograph is enough for your memories, you will no longer need the large physical item and can save a ton of space.

-This blog post discussed what you should consider when looking at which retirement community you want to live at.
+This blog post discussed what you should consider when looking at which senior retirement community you want to live at.
 Living in a state with warmer weather may be something to consider when relocating.
-Although it may be difficult, It is important to downsize when moving to a retirement community.
+Although it may be difficult, It is important to downsize when moving to a senior retirement community.
 Before moving you'll want to figure out what your most important belongings are and what can live without.

 Let's review some information from the topics we just discussed: